 Eczema is a chronic, inflammatory skin condition that is thought to be due to an inherited defect in the barrier function of the skin.
 This predisposes the individual to allergic immune responses, and with repeated immune stimulation, can cause chronic inflammation.
-About 15 - 20% of children in the UK suffer with atopic eczema, which in most cases gets better as they get older.
-The specific age is not clear, but it is prevalent in 2 - 10% of UK adults and in some cases the disease persists.
+About 15 - 20% of children in the UK suffer from atopic eczema, which, in most cases, gets better as they get older.
+The specific age is not clear, but it is prevalent in 2 - 10% of UK adults and in some cases, the disease persists.

 This module is composed of 11 assessment questions on the advanced treatment of eczema.
 On successful completion of this module, you will have an improved understanding of:

 Some common misconceptions of atopic eczema and how to address them

 How to best use secondary referral services